Breaking: At Least Eight Dead As Gunman Shouting ‘All Jews Must Die’ Open Fires At Pittsburgh Synagogue

 The Tree of Life synagogue describes itself as “a traditional, progressive and egalitarian congregation.”

-Donald Trump tweeted the following in the wake of the shooting.
+Donald Trump took to Twitter following in the wake of the shooting.

 “Watching the events unfolding in Pittsburgh, Pennsylvania.
 Law enforcement on the scene.